Contact Us Terms of Use Privacy & Cookies Statement

 • Men's Hot Spring Bath at Gora Kadan/Oyster

-For centuries, stressed-out city folk from Tokyo have made the 60-mile trip to Hakone for its misty-mountain scenery (including the spectacular sight of Mt.
+For centuries, stressed-out city folk from Tokyo have made the 60-mile trip to Hakone for its misty mountain scenery (including the spectacular sight of Mt.
 Fuji rising above a serene lake), hiking, and hot springs.
-In fact, the Hakone village of Miyanoshita was the country's premiere resort during the turn of the last century, thanks in large part to its huge number of geothermal hot spots.
+In fact, the Hakone village of Miyanoshita was the country's premiere resort during the turn of the last century, largely thanks to its huge number of geothermal hot spots.
 Modern-day Hakone can feel overrun with tourists, but there are plenty of hidden-away bathhouses, day spas, and ryokans (traditional Japanese inns) with private baths.

 • Noboribetsu